 Quick Explanation of ‘Real’ vs ‘Fake’ 4K

 Excited about your new 4K TV and new UHD movie purchase?
 Not sure what all the hype is about?

-4K/UHD offers an amazing picture and sound that provides the best viewing experience available today.
+4K UHD offers an amazing picture and sound that provides the best viewing experience available today.
 You might have noticed some movies look better than others on your big screen.
-It turns out some movies have just been ‘upscaled’ to 4K and have cheated the quality a bit.
-Some movies while filmed/shot in 4K (or even 6K!) had all of the post processing done at the same level of the old Blu-ray standard (2K/1080p).
-Studios rescanned these movies at 4K and are trying to pass them off as true 4K when in reality many special effects shots and sometimes the entire movie only has the quality of 2K/1080p.
+It turns out some movies have just been upscaled to 4K and have cheated the quality a bit.
+Some movies while filmed/shot in 4K (or even 8K!) had all of the editing and post-production work done at the same level of the old Blu-ray standard (2K/1080p).
+Occasionally, studios use the same 2K transfer as the previous release and they to pass them off as 4K when in reality most special effects shots and sometimes the entire movie only has the quality of 2K/1080p.

 Quick Guides to Enjoy 4K

 Below is the description you’ll see next to each movie or TV show listed throughout the site.
 Not everything is set in stone as some studios have taken extra care in restoration or mastering.
 If there are any meaningful updates there will be added information below the description.
 The categories below are not an indication of the actual picture quality of the movie/tv show.
 They are a quick guide to the source of the disc/stream.

 It is not real 4K in any material way due to having a final master at 2K.
 Studios have upscaled the 2K image to 4K and retouched the content for your 4K UHD TV.
 You should see some visual improvement over a standard 1080p Blu-ray due to HDR and better encoding. (‘Fake’ doesn’t mean a bad image, some incredible looking movies are ‘fake’ i.e. The Lego Movie, Wonder Woman, and Pacific Rim.